 - ensuring that you know why we intend to disclose your personal information.

 Personally Identifiable Information

-Additionally, if the Website is a password protected site, then (a) once you submit your password and enter, the Website will recognize who you are and will collect all information that you submit, including all electronic instructions (including all transaction information), and (b) any information collected about you from the Website may be associated with other identifying information that we have about you.
+Additionally, if you are accessing parts of this Website that are password protected, then once you submit your password and enter, this Website will recognize who you are and collect all information that you submit, including all electronic information (including all transaction information).
+In the password protected section of our Website or if you are a visitor who has entered the Website via a click through link in an email which we have sent you, this Website will collect information about you, including information about the pages you visit, the documents you download and other information which can help us personalize our future interaction with you.
+Any information collected about you from this Website may be associated with other identifying information that we have about you.

 We generally record certain usage information, such as the number and frequency of visitors to our Websites.
 This information may include the websites that you access immediately before and after your visit to our Websites, the Internet browser you are using and your IP address.
 If we use such data at all it will be on an aggregate basis, and we will not disclose to third parties any information that could be used to identify you personally.